neelati-jayanth-sai/NetflixDataEngineeringProject/README.md

-now in the resource group created previusly ,we create a data facotry resource and then we go to data factory studio the we go to linked servies and create following linked services the first sercvice is a souce from we are getting data and its github soo we craete a http  linked service and at base url palce we base url; of files location
+now in the resource group created previusly ,we create a data facotry resource and then we go to data factory studio the we go to linked servies and create following linked services the first sercvice is a souce from we are getting data and its github soo we craete a http  linked service and at base url palce we base url of files location in github